mence/radio-beta/README.md

 * Manually created collaborative radio stations do not always queue tracks.
 This was hard to recreate consistently.
 I didn't consider this a bug at the moment because it seemed highly test data dependent.
 * We're not indicating to the friends feed that I'm listening to a radio station.
 * Radio stations are unique to a device, meaning that handoff drops some of the features such as voting.
 * When visiting Radio as a brand new user, I was suggested one radio station for Drake.
-This felt a little weird, as you really don't know what kind of user I am yet.
+This felt a little weird, as you don't know what kind of user I am yet.
 An empty state encouraging me to create stations with some songs/artists would be better than a artist you have no idea if I like.

 ## Code Comments